Porterville Transit

-Porterville Transit (PT) was the primary bus agency serving residents and visitors to Porterville, the fourth-largest city in Tulare County, California.
+Porterville Transit (PT) is the primary transit authority serving residents and visitors to Porterville, the second-largest city in Tulare County, California.
 It was operated by the city and offered both fixed routes and dial-a-ride local service within Porterville, with all fixed routes operating out of a central transit center.
 Buses connecting Porterville's transit hub to nearby census-designated places were handled by Tulare County Area Transit (TCaT), including services to Tulare and Visalia (TCaT Route 40), Springville (TCaT Route 70), Terra Bella (80), and Poplar and Woodville (90).

 Prior to the COVID-19 pandemic in California, PT also offered service to the nearby Tule River Indian Reservation.
 Porterville Transit routes are now operated by the Tulare County Regional Transit Agency (TCRTA), which was formed as a joint powers agency in 2020 by the city and county governments of Tulare County, with the exception of Visalia.

 History

 In 1980, the city began to offer public transportation as a dial-a-ride point-to-point service branded Dial-A-COLT (City Operated Local Transit).
 The city entered an agreement with TCRTA to provide public transportation services within the Porterville urbanized area in 1983, with the County providing a share of the operating budget.
 A locally owned company, Sierra Management, was formed in 1994 to manage the transportation service operations, including drivers, dispatchers, and administrative personnel.
 The city is responsible for day-to-day administration, including fleet maintenance and repair, under the Department of Public Works.

 With increased demand, the city began offering two regular fixed routes as Porterville Transit starting in July 1997.
 Dial-A-COLT was reprioritized to focus on elderly and Americans with Disabilities Act passengers in August 2006, with regular transit taken over by Porterville Transit.
 In April 2020, the city began operating the transPORT service, mimicking on-demand private rideshare services like Uber and Lyft.